-Notwithstanding the date of signing of this licence document, the commencement date of the licence shall be xx July 2021.
+Notwithstanding the date of signing of this licence document, the commencement date of the licence shall be xx xx xx.

-This licence shall be valid for a period of twenty (20) years calculated from the commencement date, and may be renewed by the Authority, upon application by the Licensee, in writing to the Authority, at least one (1) year before the expiration of the term of the licence.
+This licence shall be valid for a period of twenty (20) years calculated from the commencement date, and may be renewed by the Authority, upon application by the Licensee, in writing to the Authority, at least three (3) years before the expiration of the term of the licence.

-The Licensee shall give notice of the intention not to renew the licence, at least three (3) years before the expiration of the licence period.
+The Licensee shall give notice of its intention not to renew the licence, at least three (3) years before the expiration of the licence period.

-The Licensee shall give notice of its intention to terminate the licence at least twelve (12) months before the date of the proposed termination date, or at any other time, other than the time referred to Clause 4.1.2.
+The Licensee shall give notice of its intention to terminate the licence at least three (3) years before the date of the proposed termination date, or at any other time, other than the time referred to Clause 4.3.

 SCOPE OF THE LICENCE